btcguide/btcguide.github.io/compensation.md

 title: Compensation
 ---

-While I do not accept any compensation from bitcoin companies in connection with this project, the following companies have sent me their harware devices for free to play with:
+While I do not accept any compensation from bitcoin companies in connection with this project, the following companies have sent me their hardware devices for free to play with:

 * Trezor
 * Coldcard